Call for Submissions: Straight Kenyans speaking out for LGBTIQ

 All accepted essays will have a photo of the author, unless otherwise indicated, a short description/blurb about the author, and contact details (preferably email and/or social media profiles).
 The photo can be black/white or coloured.
 A consent form will be provided in the submission pack.
 These will also be used for promotional activities of the book.

-A modest renumeration of 100 USD will be paid to essays that are accepted for publication.
-If accepted, authors will receive 3 copies of the book for free for their own, and will be invited, at no cost, to the launch of the book later in the year.
-The book is not a commercial venture, and will be distributed for free to various outlets, and LGBTIQ organisations.
+A modest renumeration will be paid to essays that are accepted for publication.
+If accepted, authors will receive a supplementary book for free for their own.
 Accepted authors can also make bulk requests, for free, for their own work, and publicity benefits.

 Submissions are ongoing, and are reviewed on a rolling basis.
 A select editorial team will review, and make comments to submitted materials for clarity, and flow.
 A final decision will be made within two (2) weeks of submitting an article.